Baz07/RBF-Neural-Network/README.md

 #### Part 2: Design RBF NN using only 150 centers (Randomly selected from Training Data)

 #### Part 3: Design RNF NN using only 150 centers (Used KMeans Algorithm to find centers)

+## Detailed Training and Testing performance comaparison has been provided under "Analysis_Report" Directory.